gnomadic/tavern-protocol/docs/README.md

 ### Do I need to know how to code to use PLAYMINT?

 No!
 PLAYMINT is designed for a no-code experience.
 You can create engaging games through our intuitive visual interface.
+If you do know how to code, you can add custom modules by using the provided interface.

-### What types of NFTs can I use with PLAYMINT?
+### What types of NFTs and Tokens can I use with PLAYMINT?

-PLAYMINT is compatible with a wide range of NFTs.
-As long as your NFT has publicly accessible metadata, you can potentially integrate it into your game.
+PLAYMINT (can be) compatible with any ERC-20, ERC-721, or ERC-1155 token.
+While these modules don't exist yet, with user demand it is very straightforward to use token ownership as a requirement to join a game, as a reward for winning, as a resource ingame, or even as an RPG character.

 ### What are the benefits of using PLAYMINT for my community?